 Love is most nearly itself When here and now cease to matter.
 Old men ought to be explorers Here or there does not matter We must be still and still moving Into another intensity For a further union, a deeper communion Through the dark cold and the empty desolation, The wave cry, the wind cry, the vast waters Of the petrel and the porpoise.
 In my end is my beginning.

 - the very last lines of T.S.Eliot's East Coker

-Rudolf Otto describes the encounter with Divine Reality as evoking both repulsion and attraction (mysterium tremendum and myterium fascinans).
+Rudolf Otto describes the encounter with Divine Reality as evoking both repulsion and attraction (mysterium tremendum and mysterium fascinans).
 This Sunday the Church pours both dread and longing into the soul in order to draw her members "into another intensity, a further union, a deeper communion" with Reality.

 Longing for God is a universal experience, even if it means accepting the threatening circumstance of the Son of Man coming on clouds at the end of time.
-But that longing may also be as tender as Mirabai's waiting in a sopping wet skirt in a downpour (meditation one.)
-Newman describes the watch as an always ready wakefulness, detached from present, an awareness of living into that which is unseen between past and future (meditation two).
+But that longing may also be as tender as Mirabai's waiting in a sopping wet skirt in a downpour (Meditation One.)
+Newman describes the watch as an always ready wakefulness, detached from present, an awareness of living into that which is unseen between past and future (Meditation Two).
 That is, the Advent watch is a way of life.
-Finally, what if you knew you had only one month to live (meditation three)?
+Finally, what if you knew you had only one month to live (Meditation Three)?

 May Advent open new Realities to you, Suzanne

 Out in a downpour Out in a downpour in a sopping wet skirt.
 And you have gone to a distant country.
 Unbearable heart, letter after letter just asking when, my lord, when are you coming? -Mirabai c.1498-c.1565 trans.
 Andrew Schelling